timothywlee-zz/off-white-ecommerce-store/README.md

 * User can view multiple angles of all shoes
 * User can add shoes to their cart
 * User can delete shoes from their cart
-* User can asee and change quantity of shoes from cart
+* User can see and change quantity of shoes from cart
 * User can get to the checkout page
 * User can enter information to purchase shoes
 * User can subscribe via email for future information updates